-• attending to and being in full control of the Service Animal at all times.
-A Service Animal must have a harness, leash, or other tether unless: a) the Handler is unable to use a harness, leash or tether; or b) using a harness, leash, or tether will interfere with the animal's ability to safely and effectively perform its duties.
+- attending to and being in full control of the Service Animal at all times.
+A Service Animal must have a harness, leash, or other tether unless: a) the Handler is unable to use a harness, leash or tether; or b) using a harness, leash, or tether will interfere with the animal's ability to safely and effectively perform its duties. - the costs of care necessary for a Service Animal's well-being.

-- ensuring that the Service Animal is wearing a leash, harness, or cape that identifies the animal as a Service Animal when on duty anywhere on campus. - the costs of care necessary for a Service Animal's well-being.
 The arrangements and responsibilities for the care of a Service Animal are the sole responsibility of the Handler at all times, including regular bathing and grooming, as needed. - independently removing or arranging for the removal of the Service Animal's waste. - complying with local and state licensing laws for animal rights and Handler responsibilities.
-Service Animals should be current with immunizations and wear a rabies vaccination tag. - paying for any damage to University property caused by the animal. - NOTE: The University may prohibit the use of Service Animals in certain locations due to health and safety restrictions or potential danger to the animal.
+Service Animals should be current with immunizations and wear a rabies vaccination tag. - paying for any damage to University property caused by the animal. - O NOTE: The University may prohibit the use of Service Animals in certain locations due to health and safety restrictions or potential danger to the animal.
 Restricted areas may include, but are not limited to, food preparation areas, research laboratories, boiler rooms, and other areas prohibited by law.